prog4biol/pfb2023/reviewsessions/conda.md

 $ conda install --name envName pkgName
 ```

-If you want to specify a particular version (and build) of a tool you want to install, include the version, and optionally the build identifier, after the package name separated by equal (`=`) signs:
+If you want to specify a particular version (and build) of a tool you want to install, include the version, and optionally the build identifier, after the package name separated by equal (`=`) signs (the square brackets `[]` below denote optional components of the command):

 ``` bash
 $ conda install pkgName[=Version[=Build]]